MicrosoftDocs/architecture-center/docs/ai-ml/openai/architecture/log-monitor-azure-openai-content.md

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/).

->

 ### Reliability

-Reliability ensures that your application can meet the commitments you make to your customers.
-For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).
+Reliability ensures your application can meet the commitments you make to your customers.
+For more information, see [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

 This scenario ensures high availability of the language models for your enterprise users.
 Azure Application Gateway provides an effective layer-7 application delivery mechanism to ensure fast and consistent access to applications.
 You can use API Management to configure, manage, and monitor access to your models.
 The inherent high availability of platform services like Storage, Key Vault, and Virtual Network ensure high reliability for your application.
 Finally, multiple instances of Azure OpenAI ensure service resilience in case of application-level failures.
 These architecture components can help you ensure the reliability of your application at enterprise scale.

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
-For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).
+For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

 By implementing best practices for application-level and network-level isolation of your cloud services, this scenario mitigates risks of data exfiltration and data leakage.
 All network traffic containing potentially sensitive data that's input to the model is isolated in a private network.
 This traffic doesn't traverse public internet routes.
 You can use Azure ExpressRoute to further isolate network traffic to the corporate intranet and help ensure end-to-end network security.

 ### Cost optimization

-Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 To help you explore the cost of running this scenario, we've preconfigured all the services in the Azure pricing calculator.
 To learn how the pricing would change for your use case, change the appropriate variables to match your expected traffic.